kubernetes/enhancements/README.md

 A feature is anything that:

-- a blog post would be written about after its release (ex. [minikube](http://blog.kubernetes.io/2016/07/minikube-easily-run-kubernetes-locally.html), [PetSet](http://blog.kubernetes.io/2016/07/thousand-instances-of-cassandra-using-kubernetes-pet-set.html), [rkt container runtime](http://blog.kubernetes.io/2016/07/rktnetes-brings-rkt-container-engine-to-Kubernetes.html))
+- a blog post would be written about after its release (ex. [minikube](http://blog.kubernetes.io/2016/07/minikube-easily-run-kubernetes-locally.html), [StatefulSets](http://blog.kubernetes.io/2016/07/thousand-instances-of-cassandra-using-kubernetes-pet-set.html), [rkt container runtime](http://blog.kubernetes.io/2016/07/rktnetes-brings-rkt-container-engine-to-Kubernetes.html))
 - requires multiple parties/SIGs/owners participating to complete (ex.
-GPU scheduling [API, Core, & Node], PetSet [Storage & API])
+GPU scheduling [API, Core, & Node], StatefulSets [Storage & API])
 - needs significant effort or changes Kubernetes in a significant way (ex. something that would take 10 person-weeks to implement, introduce or redesign a system component, or introduces API changes)
 - impacts the UX or operation of Kubernetes substatially such that engineers using Kubernetes will need retraining
 - users will notice and come to rely on